ProtoSebastian/py-assembler-old/README.md

 ## ORG directive
 `ORG <OPERAND>`

 ORG directives take a single operand.
-It can be anything an instruction's operand can be, except labels.
+It can be anything an instruction's operand can be, except labels. (types don't matter)

 'ORG' is case-insensitive.